joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/04/13/us/abbott-threatens-houston-police-funding-ice.html

 **Storms Leave a Trail of Warnings Across the Midwest**\
-`Forecasters have warned that tens of millions of people from Texas to New England could see some form of severe weather this week as storms move through.`\
+`A tornado hit a city in Kansas, and forecasters warned of severe weather from Texas to New England as storms move through this week.`\
 https://www.nytimes.com/2026/04/13/weather/kansas-wisconsin-michigan-tornado-storm-forecast.html

 **Lab Work**\